zzzprojects/docs/entityframework-classic.net/pages/features/bulk-delete.md

 ## Real Life Scenarios

 ## Bulk Delete with custom key
-You need to delete a list of `Customer` but you dont have the IDs, you only have the unique customer codes.
-The [ColumnPrimaryKeyExpression](https://entityframework-extensions.net/column#column-primary-key) let you to choose the key to use.
+You need to delete a list of `Customer` but you don't have the IDs, you only have the unique customer codes.
+The [ColumnPrimaryKeyExpression](https://entityframework-extensions.net/column#column-primary-key) lets you choose the key to use.

 ```csharp
 context.BulkDelete(customers, options => options.ColumnPrimaryKeyExpression = customer => customer.Code);